This article is about Artificial Intelligence

 The COVID-19 pandemic might have brought the world to a standstill but also acted as an eye-opener for CEOs who’ve come to a multi-pronged realization.
 First, supply lines must be untangled to mitigate dependencies on a single source, and second, increase in-house automation for value chains to sustain with least human intermediation.
 No wonder then that Artificial Intelligence comes across as a lively prospect.
 Corroborating the same line of events, Gartner predicts the emergence of five new technology categories in their hype cycle namely Small Data, Generative AI, Composite AI, Responsible AI, and Things as Customers.

-The interest in AI is compounded by job seekers who as per the job site, indeed, are increasingly vying for selected openings across the domain.
-From June 2019 to July 2020, AI-related job searched have withered a meteoric increase of 106% on the platform.
+The interest in AI is compounded by job seekers who as per the job site, Indeed, are increasingly vying for selected openings across the domain.
+From June 2019 to July 2020, AI-related job searches have withered a meteoric increase of 106% on the platform.
 That being the case, readers should be acquainted with topline AI skills and expertise, that will help them find a suitable job in the market.

 Artificial Intelligence Technologies